 The cannabis industry has seen an impressive rise over the last few years, with the legalization of both medical and recreational cannabis in many parts of the world.
 This year, Cannabis retail sales are expected to surpass $33.5 billion in total revenue, surpassing chocolate, eggs, and the craft beer industry.

 With such promising prospects, it’s no surprise that more entrepreneurs want to tap into this budding market.
 However, breaking into the cannabis industry requires more than a brilliant idea; it necessitates a comprehensive and compelling business plan to attract investors, secure licensing, and guide your operations.

 This comprehensive guide will walk you through creating a successful cannabis business plan to give you a competitive edge in this burgeoning industry.

-Once you’ve taken the first three steps to starting a cannabis business, the next logical move (and part of securing a license) is to write a business plan.
+Once you’ve taken the first steps to starting a cannabis business, the next logical move (and part of securing a license) is to write a business plan.

 Writing a winning cannabis business plan is similar to writing a business plan for any other business—with the exception of focusing on a cannabis industry specific category.
 Cannabis business categories are: cultivation, manufacturing, distribution, transportation, retail (dispensing), or ancillary products.